kenschenke/Pascal65/docs/docs/notablediffs.md

 Support for some of these features is planned for future releases.
 Of note:

 * Pointers
+* A math library
-* Add a data type for strings
+* Support for strings in records and arrays